-ENGL 4120 Modern English Grammar (3) (Formerly ENG 412).
+ENGL 4120 Modern English Grammar (3) (Formerty ENG 412).
 An introduction to the recent theories as a tool for analyzing literature and composition.

 ENGL 4130 Advanced English Grammar (3) (Formerly ENG 413).
 Traditional approaches to grammar.
-The course addresses the needs of student writers and student teacher interns who need knowledge of the development and structure of the English language and review of traditional grammar in light of their present and future professional goals.
-(Required of candidates for secondary certification in English.)
+The course addresses the needs of student writers and student teacher interns who need review of traditional grammar in light of their present and future professional goals.